The Hub Q&A with Dr. Scott Ketcheson, Canada Research Chair in Hydrological Sustainability

 Athabasca University News

-As a research chair, my job is to develop and lead a research program that is cutting-edge, externally-funded, and internationally recognized.
-This will allow me to contribute to increasing AU’s profile as a Comprehensive Academic and Research Institution (which Alberta only has four of).
+As a research chair, my job is to develop and lead a research program that is cutting-edge, externally funded, and internationally recognized.
+This will allow me to contribute to increasing AU’s profile as a comprehensive academic research university—of which Alberta only has four.

 I am also keen to involve students in the research process.
 So basically, the expectation I have for myself is to build and grow an awesome research program, while communicating my progress and findings broadly.
 I want to promote AU research as much as possible.